lambdaclass/lambdaworks/examples/schnorr-signature/README.md

 - *Integrity:* Ensures the message has not been changed.
 - *Non-repudiation:* The signer cannot deny having signed the message.

 For example, let's say Alice wants to send Bob a message, and Bob wants to be sure that this message came from Alice.
-First Alice chooses a private and a public key.
+First Alice chooses a private key, which will produce a public key known by everybody.
 Then she sends Bob the message appending a signature which is computed from the message and her private key.
 Finallly Bob uses Alice's public key to verify the authenticity of the signed message.

 ## Schnorr Protocol